Henry Lawrence's "Young Men": Paladins of the Punjaub

 The new Resident was to be Henry Lawrence, who had assisted Currie in the drafting of the Lahore Treaty.
 Lawrence would subsequently hand pick a number of assistants to carry out his orders.
 These included contemporaries such as James Abbott, Frederick Mackeson and his brothers George Lawrence and John Lawrence, however the majority were junior officers in their twenties taken directly from the Bengal Army.
 Some of the most prominent officers selected by Lawrence, were those he had served with in the First Anglo-Sikh War.
 The Battle of Sobraon alone included Herbert Edwardes, William Hodson and Harry "Joe" Lumsden.

-Lawrence was always on the lookout for new recruits and carried around a notebook recording names and observations.
-The charismatic Lawrence nurtured his proteges into a brotherhood of young men, sharing a vocation, very much a band of brothers, Paladins at the court of their mentor and master.
+Lawrence was often on the lookout for new recruits, and he kept a notebook to keep track of any prospects.
+Lawrence nurtured his proteges, and they trusted him.
+The young men in this brotherhood shared a vocation with Lawrence, Paladins at the court of their mentor and master.

 The murders in Multan of Patrick Vans Agnew and Lt.
 Anderson, sparked the Second Anglo-Sikh War and led to the annexation of the Punjab.